 Introducing Google Distributed Cloud—in your data center, at the edge, and in the cloud

-Vice President and GM, Infrastructure
+Vice President & GM, Infrastructure, Google Cloud

 Now more than ever, organizations are looking to accelerate their cloud adoption.
 They want easier development, faster innovation, and efficient scale, all while simultaneously reducing their technology risk.
 However, some of their workloads cannot move to the public cloud entirely or right away, due to factors such as industry or region-specific compliance and data sovereignty needs, low latency or local data-processing requirements, or because they need to run close to other services.

 To ensure these workloads can still take advantage of what the cloud has to offer, today at Google Cloud Next ’21 we are announcing Google Distributed Cloud, a portfolio of solutions consisting of hardware and software that extend our infrastructure to the edge and into your data centers.

 Depending on your organization’s needs, you can run Google Distributed Cloud across multiple locations, including:

 Google’s network edge - Allowing customers to leverage over 140+ Google network edge locations around the world.